Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 4. The Global Experience Language

 Although I do not often read articles published by the BBC, I find their Global Experience Language to be a useful resource to learn more about what can be learned from their user experience and their design experiments.
-Their guidelines are divided into Foundations, Design Patterns, and How-tos, which explains some of the reasoning behind some of the questionable choices the online publication often makes in its publishing.
+Their guidelines are divided into Foundations, Design Patterns, and How-tos, which explain some of the reasoning behind some of the questionable choices the online publication often makes in its publishing.

 5. The Guardian and Observer